 Trump's 15% Cap on Foreign Students Hits Indian Aspirants Hard: Surge in Enrolments Now at Risk

 Enrolments of Indian students went up to 4.22 lakh last year, from 1.96 lakh in 2021.
-The 5 percent country limit for institutions like NYU, Northeastern, and Columbia, will leave students scrambling for Plan B.
+Five percent country limit for institutions like NYU, Northeastern, and Columbia, will leave students scrambling for Plan B.

-As Indian students continue to flock to American campuses in record numbers, topping 4.22 lakh in 2024 alone, Trump administration’s proposed 15 percent cap on international undergraduates has sparked alarm in education circles in India, potentially slamming brakes on a dream destination for lakhs of young Indians.
+As Indian students continue to go to American university campuses in record numbers, with 4.22 lakh in 2024 alone, Trump administration’s proposed 15 percent cap on international students has caused alarm in education circles in India, potentially slamming brakes on a dream destination for lakhs of young Indians.

-For Indian students, who already make up over 25% of U.S. international student pool, the math doesn't add up.
-"This isn't just a policy tweak; it's a barrier to the American dream we've chased for generations," said Ravi Kumar, a Delhi-based education consultant who has helped over 500 students secure U.S. visas.
+For Indian students, who already constitute more than 25% of U.S. international student pool, numbers doesn't add up.
+"This isn't just a policy tweak; it's a barrier to the American dream we've chased for generations," said Ravi Kumar, a Delhi based education consultant who has helped over 500 students secure U.S. visas.
 "With Indians forming the largest group, that 5% country cap could slash spots at top unis by half overnight."

 A Boom Under Threat: Indian Enrolments Skyrocket in Recent Years